LLNL/merlin/docs/source/faq.rst

 LSF specific run flags:
-bind: Flag for MPI binding of tasks on a node (default: -b rs) num resource set: Number of resoure sets launch_distribution : The distribution of respources (default: plane:{procs/nodes})
+bind: Flag for MPI binding of tasks on a node (default: -b rs) num resource set: Number of resource sets launch_distribution : The distribution of resources (default: plane:{procs/nodes})
 lsf: Verbatim flags only for the lsf parallel launch (jsrun ... <lsf>)

 Where can I learn more about merlin?